 Aon Risk Services, an affiliate of McLagan, is the Company's current insurance brokerage provider.
-The Company paid fees of approximately \$131,044 to Aon Risk Services in 2019 for insurance brokerage services.
-The Company paid McLagan an additional \$7,975 for survey data regarding non-executive compensation.
+The Company paid fees of approximately \$167,122 to Aon Risk Services in 2020 for insurance brokerage services.
+The Company paid McLagan an additional \$12,275 for consulting services in 2020.
 The insurance brokerage services provided to the Company by Aon Risk Services were approved by Company management in the ordinary course of business.
 McLagan and its affiliates have established and followed various policy and practice safeguards between the compensation consultants engaged by the Compensation Committee and the other Aon service providers to the Company, which are designed to help ensure that the Compensation Committee's compensation consultants continue to fulfill their role in providing objective, unbiased advice.

-In its engagement of McLagan, the Compensation Committee considered the independence of McLagan under applicable SEC and Nasdaq listing rules and concluded there was no conflict of interest with respect to their engagement.
+In its engagement of McLagan, the Compensation Committee considered the independence of McLagan under applicable SEC and Nasdaq listing rules and concluded there was no conflict of interest with respect to this engagement.